 Learn more about It's Time!

-I learned quickly that my students needed to be made aware of many things that were not in my curriculum guide.
-Most of my students had no idea of who they were or where they were going so they could not see the value in ‘schoolwork’.
+She learned quickly that her students needed to be made aware of many things that were not in her curriculum guide.
+Most of her students had no idea of who they were or where they were going so they could not see the value in ‘schoolwork’.

-I knew this dilemma was not unique to me.
-It was my goal then and remains my goal now to help students (and those who steward them) identify who they are, how they learn, and how to set goals and make decisions from this deeper place of knowing.
+She knew this dilemma was not unique to her.
+It was her goal then and remains her goal even more so now that she's a parent to help young people (and those who steward them) identify who they are, how they learn, and how to set goals and make decisions from this deeper place of knowing.